workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 ---

-The provided file contains all the languages that will be tested from the system.
-However, since we have not found all the chinese or japanese dialects you will have to fall back to the two-letter language code in case the combination is not available.
+The provided file contains all the languages you will need.
+However, the language code might sometimes be for a local variation that is not an exact fit: i.e. we only have a greeting for "ja" but you might be asked for "ja-jp".
+You will have to fall back to the two-letter language code if the combination is not available.

 [ISO 639]: https://en.wikipedia.org/wiki/ISO_639
 [ISO 639-1]: https://en.wikipedia.org/wiki/ISO_639-1